BPEC: An R Package for Bayesian Phylogeographic and Ecological Clustering: User interface

 \subsubsection{Tree plot on geographical map}

 The tree plot can also be partially visualised geographically through the \code{bpec.geoTree} command which superimposes the haplotype tree onto a map through a file that can be loaded into Google Earth.
-The function uses the \pkg{igraph} package \citep{Csardi:2006uq} as well as \pkg{phytools} \citep{Revell:2012fk} and \citep{valiente2010combinatorial} in order to convert the network into newick format and then visualize it as an interactive tree.
-Finally, to overlay the tree onto the map, the library \pkg{R2G2} is used \citep{arrigo2012quantitative,arrigo2013R2G2}.
+The function uses the \pkg{igraph} package \citep{Csardi:2006uq} as well as \pkg{phytools} \citep{Revell:2012fk,valiente2010combinatorial} in order to visualise the network as an interactive tree.
+Finally, to overlay the tree onto the map, the archived library \pkg{R2G2} is used \citep{arrigo2012quantitative,arrigo2013R2G2}.
 Since haplotypes can be observed in multiple locations, clicking on particular nodes of the tree shows the locations where each copy of the haplotype was found.
 However, when multiple haplotypes were found in a single location, only one will be displayed, so the \code{bpec.geoTree} may not tell the whole story.
 Also note that only existing tip haplotypes are possible to identify on the map.

-\begin{Schunk} \begin{Sinput} R> bpec.geo = bpec.geoTree(bpecout, file = "GoogleEarthTree.kml") \end{Sinput} \end{Schunk}
+\begin{Schunk} \begin{Sinput} R> bpec.geo <- bpec.geoTree(bpecout, file = "GoogleEarthTree.kml") \end{Sinput} \end{Schunk}

 Tip haplotypes are connected to a tree by a single branch, internal node haplotypes have three or more connections, whereas branch haplotypes exactly two connections.